 The supply does change, though.
 In a process called “halving”, the block reward is cut down by 50% after roughly every four years.
 This puts pressure on the market and results in the demand rising, which leads to an increase in the price of Monero.

 Don’t want to wait to earn from mining?
-Learn how to invest in Monero using our comprehensive guide or buy from our recommended platform below!
+Learn how to invest in crypto like Monero using our comprehensive guide or buy from our recommended platform below!

 Unlike other PoW based blockchain like Bitcoin and Ethereum, the Monero community and developers have always resented ASICs (dedicated machines that have been built specifically for being efficient and powerful miners).
 The best way to mine XMR coins is to use your everyday computer’s processor (CPU) or graphics card (GPU).
 However, solo mining isn’t profitable, and you will need to either join a mining pool or rent out hash power using cloud mining.